Is lightning near El Paso right now?

 Thunderstorm season near El Paso

-El Paso sits in Texas, which averages about 45 thunderstorm days a year — roughly 1.8× the US average of 25.
+El Paso sits in Texas, which averages about 45 thunderstorm days a year — roughly 1.8× the national average of 25.
 Lightning near El Paso is most frequent July–September.

 - TX thunderstorm days/yr